davidji99/terraform-provider-herokux/docs/index.md

 * `HEROKUX_RESOURCE_GLOBAL_UPDATE_TIMEOUT` (Default is 60 minutes)
 * `HEROKUX_RESOURCE_GLOBAL_DELETE_TIMEOUT` (Default is 30 minutes)

-It is not possible to define the aforementioned timeouts for a specific resource.
-The timeouts apply to all resources.
+Please note that it is not possible to define the aforementioned timeouts for a specific resource.
+These timeouts apply to all resources.

 -> **IMPORTANT!**
 Be careful with setting a custom global action timeout and a resource specific verification timeout.